 This course is designed to be a logical extension of Political Science 340.
 Utilizing concepts of law mastered in the first half of the course, Constitutional Law II is devoted to an in-depth analysis of political and civil liberties in American society.
 Topics to be discussed include freedoms of speech, press, and assembly; freedom of religion; race discrimination; and equal protection.
 The course is designed around a case-intensive approach, and students are given numerous opportunities for individual case research and analysis during the semester.
 Prerequisite: POLS 340 or consent of instructor.

-Research Methods for the Social Sciences 3 credits
+Social Science Research Methods 3 credits